-‘Help’ Nicki Minaj Says To Fans Over Clearance Issue On ‘Queen,’ Will A Missed Sample Delay The New Album?
+‘Help,’ Nicki Minaj Says To Fans Over Clearance Issue On ‘Queen,’ Will A Missed Sample Delay The New Album?

 Jay-Z released a statement expressing his disappointment in the decision, citing that it was made without “a sit-down meeting, notice, dialogue, or proper communication.”
 He also said that it doesn’t show the correct appreciation for what MIA festival has done for Philadelphia.

-In turn, Roc Nation spend $600,000 on the festival last year and is scheduled to pay the city $80,000 for any additional expenses.
+In turn, Roc Nation spent $600,000 on the festival last year and is scheduled to pay the city $80,000 for any additional expenses.
 Roc Nation has already assured Philadelphia that it will reimburse them for the 2018 edition.

 Originally called the “Budweiser Made in America” festival, MIA lost its biggest sponsor for 2018.
 Citi, Abercrombie & Fitch, American Airlines, and PUMA have been added to their roster of sponsors and will receive the same amount of funding for 2018.